 We don’t need to explain the experience of stress.
 Unfortunately, this is all too common for most Americans.
 It is at the root of a whole host of problems from digestive problems, menstrual cramps, depression, and chronic pain.
 Acupuncture has long been known to produce relaxation, reduce muscle tension, and increase mood.
 Recent studies have shown in biological models exactly why this is happening.
 We know that acupuncture releases endorphins, our body’s natural opioids.
 These are largely responsible for the pain-relieving effect.
 But these neurotransmitters also produce a relaxation response.
 Researchers at Georgetown University have shown that acupuncture in clinical models releases endorphins and lowered stress hormones including the sympathetic NPY peptide pathway.
 This is important evidence that suggests acupuncture can protect against the stress response.

-Cosmetic acupuncture* is for people who are looking for a natural, alternative way to reduce the signs of aging and improve inner vitality for a healthy appearance to their face.
+Cosmetic acupuncture* (also known as facial rejuvenation) is for people who are looking for a natural, alternative way to reduce the signs of aging and improve inner vitality for a healthy appearance to their face.
 Acupuncture provides a non-toxic, non-surgical way of looking and feeling your best at any age.
 The main benefit is a brighter and healthier looking complexion.
 It reduces the appearance of fine lines, wrinkles, and dull skin by increasing circulation to the face, nourishing the skin and stimulating natural collagen production.
 It relaxes tension in the facial muscles for a more relaxed face.
 It’s not just a cosmetic process, you also get the benefits of an acupuncture treatment that has been shown to boost the immune system, reduce pain, relax and calm the body.
-Each session is one hour and generally takes five sessions to notice a difference, but many report a glow to the skin after the first session.
-It’s typical to get a series of ten to twelve sessions, with weekly or bi-weekly visits initially, and then every four to six weeks for maintenance.
-Acupuncture can be a complement to other cosmetic treatments, but people should wait 2 weeks after getting microdermabrasion and 1 week after getting Botox injections.
+Initial visits are ninety minutes and follow-up sessions are one hour.
+It generally takes six sessions and one month to start building collagen.
+Many report a glow to the skin after the first session.
+It’s recommended to get a series of twelve sessions, with weekly visits initially, and then every other week or once per month for maintenance.
+Acupuncture can be a complement to other cosmetic treatments, but people should consult their providers as to how long to wait after fillers, injections, and other dermatological treatments.
+A 30-minute consult is available for more information.

 * Cosmetic acupuncture patients must have received a diagnostic exam by a licensed physician within the last 6 months and provide a documented recommendation for the treatment.Print this page